Skills and Approaches

 expertise, and efficiency.
 This work has been accepted as a peer-reviewed poster at the Society for Industrial and Organizational

-Psychology Annual Conference, Seattle, WA, United States, where Justine will present it.
+Psychology Annual Conference, Seattle, WA, United States, where Justine presented it.
+The manuscript is now in revision for a journal.

 Data management and processing tools